alekdavis/PostmanUtilities/README.md

 ```

 ### `utils.test.positive`
-Use to run negative tests.
+Use to run positive tests.
 By default, it will check the response's HTTP status code against the specified value.
 If the returned HTTP status code matches the expected value, this function will call additional custom code if one is specified via the `process` parameter.

 #### Prototype
 ```JavaScript